cyuzuzo-aime/submission_reminder_aimeCyuzuzo/README.md

 #### 4. Write your name and press enter
 This will run the initialization process, create necessary files and folders inside a new custom user's folder called `submission_reminder_{user's name}`, and display the missing submissions

-### After creating a user's folder (Running a user's custom project after initially running *./create_environment.sh*
+### II.
+After creating a user's folder (Running a user's custom project after initially running *./create_environment.sh*
 #### Navigate inside the user's newly created folder (formatted as `submission_reminder_{user's name}`).
 #### Run *./startup.sh*
 ## Data modification